How Eye Color Can Change

 Aside from the brain, the eyes are probably the most complex organ in the human body.
 They can bring our world into focus, bend light, and grant us vision.
 However, for many of us, the most fascinating thing about eyes is their color.
 Some people may believe that their eye color has changed over time.
 This leads us to the question, can eye color change with age?

 Does Eye Color Change With Age?

 Well, that depends.
 Most people’s eye colors will fully mature during infancy.
 You know how some babies are born with those steel blue eyes, that turn to another color over time?
 That is an example of eyes becoming fully mature.
 Some people are even born with the eye color that they will have their entire life.

 For a small percentage of people, their eyes actually can change color.
 With age, eyes can naturally become either darker or lighter.

-What Causes Eye Color to Change Over Time?
+What Causes Eye Color to Change As You Get Older?